BenediktBergmann/PCF-Controls/ConversationControl/README.md

 ReceivedMessageTextColor | Text color for received messages |  | #000000
 ReceivedMessageMetadataTextColor | Text color for the metadata of received messages |  | #888888

+I wrote a blog post to explain how to configure the control.
+You can find it [here](https://benediktbergmann.eu/2020/05/23/pcf-use-conversationcontrol/).

 ## Improvements/New Functions
 - [X] "No records found" message
 - [X] "Load more" button